it-at-m/digiwf-ok.ewo-integration/docs/quickstart.md

 Below is an example of how you can install and set up your service.

-1. Use the spring initalizer and create a Spring Boot application with `Spring Web` dependencies [https://start.spring.io](https://start.spring.io)
+1. Use the spring initializer and create a Spring Boot application with `Spring Web` dependencies [https://start.spring.io](https://start.spring.io)
-2. Add the 'digiwf-email-integration-starter' dependency.
+2. Add the `digiwf-okewo-integration-starter` dependency.

 With Maven: